Susan Atkins: Imprisonment

-During Atkins' 2000 parole hearing, Sharon Tate's sister, Debra, read a statement written by their father, Paul, which said in part, "Thirty-one years ago I sat in a courtroom with a jury and watched with others.
+During Atkins's 2000 parole hearing, Sharon Tate's sister, Debra, read a statement written by their father, Paul, which said in part, "Thirty-one years ago I sat in a courtroom with a jury and watched with others.
 I saw a young woman who giggled, snickered and shouted out insults; even while testifying about my daughter's last breath, she laughed.
 My family was ripped apart.
 If Susan Atkins is released to rejoin her family, where is the justice?"

 In April 2002, Atkins told a Los Angeles Times reporter of her work to discourage teenagers from idolizing Manson and her hope of someday leaving prison to live in Laguna Beach, California.

 In 2003, Atkins filed a lawsuit in federal court claiming that she was a "political prisoner" due to the repeated denials of her parole requests regardless of her suitability.

 On June 1, 2005, Atkins had her 17th parole hearing; this resulted in a three-year denial.
 She was given less than six months to live and subsequently requested a "compassionate release" from prison.
-In June, Atkins' attorney, Eric P. Lampel, stated that Atkins' condition had deteriorated to the point that she was paralyzed on one side, could only talk "a little bit", and could not sit up in bed without assistance.
+Atkins's attorney, Eric P. Lampel, stated that Atkins's condition had deteriorated to the point that she was paralyzed on one side, could only talk "a little bit", and could not sit up in bed without assistance.
 The hearing was attended by various family members of the victims, including Debra Tate and members of the Sebring family, and they requested that her parole be denied.
 She received a four-year denial.

-Illness and compassionate release request

 In April 2008, it was revealed that Atkins had been hospitalized for more than a month with an undisclosed illness that was subsequently reported to be terminal brain cancer.
 Her left leg had been amputated.

-Opinions on Atkins' release request
+Opinions on Atkins's release request

 Vincent Bugliosi, who prosecuted Atkins, said he was not opposed to her release given her current condition, adding that she had paid "substantially, though not completely, for her horrendous crimes.
 Paying completely would mean imposing the death penalty."
 Bugliosi stated he supported her release to save the state money.
-The cost for Atkins' medical care since she was hospitalized on March 18, 2008, "reportedly surpassed $1.15 million with additional cost of over $300,000 to guard her hospital room."
+The cost for Atkins's medical care since she was hospitalized on March 18, 2008, "reportedly surpassed $1.15 million with additional cost of over $300,000 to guard her hospital room."
 Bugliosi stated he was challenging the notion that "just because Susan Atkins showed no mercy to her victims, we therefore are duty-bound to follow her inhumanity and show no mercy to her."

-Former prosecutor Stephen R. Kay, who prosecuted Manson supporters, opposed Atkins' release, stating:
+Former prosecutor Stephen R. Kay, who prosecuted Manson supporters, opposed Atkins's release, stating:

 Kay also stated that he had attended about 60 parole hearings related to the murders and spent considerable time with the victims' families, witnessing their suffering.